portland-dsa/website-hugo/content/what-were-up-to.md

 ## Portland DSA Medium Articles

-(link)Short articles written by the membership on important topics and causes
+Short [articles] (https://medium.com/@dsaportlandoregon) written by the membership on important topics and causes